Condition

 How is this different from physical therapy?

-We diagnose the structural problem first, then treat it.
-Many physiotherapy programs start with exercises before identifying the root cause.
+We find the structural problem first, then treat it with the right amount of care.
+The issue is rarely chiropractic versus physio.
+The issue is whether the right structure was identified and whether treatment matches it.
 We start with assessment, then build a specific plan.
-The guarantee is the same: meaningful improvement in 6 visits, or the next two are on us.
+Guaranteed in 6 visits, or the next two are on us.

 Can neck pain cause headaches?